 Moving from a plugin to a standalone IDE is a real workflow change.
 This isn't swapping one VS Code extension for another.
 The Monaco editor will feel familiar (same keybindings, same core behavior), but the surrounding environment is different.

-Practically: download Bodega One, pick a provider on first launch.
+Practically: download Bodega One Code, pick a provider on first launch.
 If you want everything local, set up Ollama first.
-It takes about 10 minutes, and Bodega One connects with a single preset.
+It takes about 10 minutes, and Bodega One Code connects with a single preset.
 Prefer a cloud provider while you evaluate?
 OpenAI and Groq both work out of the box.
 Either way, you can switch later.
 Not a permanent call.

 Open a project and the 4-layer memory system starts building context.
 AI chat is available immediately.
 The autonomous agent (multi-file writes, verification, tool use) takes a session or two to get comfortable with.
 Start with smaller scoped tasks to see how QEL verification behaves, then push it on bigger changes.

 One thing to factor in: VS Code extensions don't carry over.
-Bodega One's 23 built-in tools cover most of what individual developers need, but if specific extensions are genuinely load-bearing in your workflow, check that list before committing.
+Bodega One Code's 26 built-in tools cover most of what individual developers need, but if specific extensions are genuinely load-bearing in your workflow, check that list before committing.
 Running heavier local inference?
 The GPU guide has practical expectations by hardware tier.

 Who should migrate and who probably shouldn't